ArcadeData/arcadeanalytics/README.md

     docker-compose -f src/main/docker/app-single.yml up

-This compose doesn't start containers with test databases
+This compose does not start containers with test databases

 ## Run support containers with test databases